 - NEUR-214 (cross-listed as BIOL-214) Neurobiology can be taken in either the fall of sophomore or the fall of junior year.
 This course has a prerequisite of BIOL-191 that must be completed prior to enrolling in NEUR-214*

 2. Beyond the first two Introductory Neuroscience courses, students complete upper-level courses in three specific areas: Behavioral, Cellular/Molecular, and Human Neuroscience.
-Further details on these requirements for the major can be found here: Required Courses page and upcoming course offerings are found here: Upcoming Courses page
+Further details on these requirements for the major can be found here: Required Courses page and upcoming course offerings are found on our Courses webpage.

 NOTE: First-year students should note these points regarding completing the two Chemistry course, BIOL-191 and the 2-course Intro Neuro sequence:

-First-year students who place into Math 111 should plan to take Math 111 and CHEM-151/155 and BIOL-191 and/or CHEM-161/165 during their first year.
+First-year students who place into Math 111 should plan to take Math 111 and CHEM-151 (if you place into MATH-121 then your would take CHEM-155) and BIOL-191 and/or CHEM-161 or 165 during their first year.
 If BIOL-191 is completed in your first year, then you can take NEUR-214 in the fall of your sophomore year and NEUR-213 in your sophomore spring.

-First-year students who place into Math 105 should plan to take Math 105 in the first semester and Math 106 & Chemistry 151/155 in the second semester.
-The following year, CHEM-161/165 and BIOL-191 can be taken during the fall of the sophomore year prior to NEUR-213 in your sophomore spring.
+First-year students who place into Math 105 should plan to take Math 105 in the first semester and Math 106 & Chemistry 151 in the second semester.
+The following year, CHEM-161 and BIOL-191 can be taken during the fall of the sophomore year prior to NEUR-213 in your sophomore spring.
 In this scenario, NEUR-214 would then be taken in the fall of your junior year.